-[103] The LTC Home did not make any specific submissions about why it should be permitted to raise the other discretionary exemptions it claims should apply, specifically, sections 14(2)(a) or (c) (law enforcement), 43 section 15(b) (relations with other governments),44 or 18(1)(j) (assessments and evaluations by or for hospital committees).45 However, it did make some additional arguments that it did not connect to any of its discretionary exemption claims.
-For example, it asserts that the disclosure of the information at issue "would be entirely inconsistent with both [the hospital's] advisory role during the Outbreak (as members of the OMT) and the supply of confidential third party information to them in carrying out this role."
-It submits that the hospital's decision not to apply the mandatory exemption for third party information at section 17(1) to all the information is inconsistent with the application of that mandatory exemption.
+[96] The LTC Home made some additional arguments that it did not connect to any of its discretionary exemption claims.
+For example, it asserts that the disclosure of the information at issue "would be entirely inconsistent with both [OHH's] advisory role during the Outbreak (as a member of the OMT) and the supply of confidential third-party information to them in carrying out this role."
+It submits that the OHH's decision not to apply the mandatory exemption for third-party information at section 17(1) to all the information is inconsistent with the application of that mandatory exemption.
 The LTC Home says that the IPC has demonstrated a willingness to allow an affected party to raise a discretionary exemption when an institution's actions would be clearly inconsistent with the application of a mandatory exemption.
-It argues that this is one of those cases.46
+It argues that this is one of those cases.